 Maggie Germano is a feminist and financial coach for women.
 She helps women improve their relationship with money so they can get and stay out of debt, save up for important goals, and feel more secure and confident about their finances.
-Through her speaking engagements and workshops, Maggie aims to reach even more women from all backgrounds to provide them with the financial literacy they need to get their money right.
-Want Maggie to come speak at your organization, university, or conference?Book Maggie Now
+Through her speaking engagements, workshops, and podcast interviews, Maggie aims to reach even more women from all backgrounds to provide them with the financial literacy they need to get their money right.
+Want Maggie to come speak at your organization, university, conference, or on your podcast?Book Maggie Now

 Maggie brings a unique perspective, transformative knowledge, and seamlessly integrates relatable personal stories to help her audiences feel good about money.

 Maggie is happy to speak about many different topics related to money, but these are some of her specific talks:

 There’s no magical age when you can stop thinking about money and setting financial goals.
 At every stage of your life and career, there are important financial steps to take and challenges to overcome.
 This talk will break down the most important financial considerations and decisions decade by decade and cover topics like saving for retirement, negotiating a raise, creating and sticking to a budget, paying off high-interest debt, and more.